 Having long, layered hair doesn't necessarily mean having waist-length, voluminous locks like a Disney princess (although, we're in love with that look too).
 It can be simpler than that, and it can describe hairstyles that are chic and modern with a lot of movement.
 No layers are the same, and it all depends on what you prefer, but there's one thing that is for certain: Bouncy hair is happy hair, and adding long layers into your cut will give you just that.
 Whether you like your layers choppy and textured or subtle and hidden, they might be all you need to breathe some new life into your old hair.

 But don't just take it from us.
-Celebs love the long, layered look.
+Celebs love long, layered haircuts, too.
 From Demi Lovato's wet-looking strands to supermodel Georgia May Jagger's rock 'n' roll bedhead, keep scrolling to see 12 celebrities with gorgeous hair that will inspire you to put away the scissors and grow out your tresses (or skip that part, and get extensions instead).

 Here Chrissy Teigen's smooth hair is cut into long layers that give the ends a nice waterfall effect.
 We love the slightly off-center part and slight wave to her hair, which only amplifies this effect.
 (For shine as bright as Teigen's, try a product like Sachajuan Shine Serum $33).

 Gabrielle Union's hair is showstopping when it's pinned up low on the nape of her neck.
 The different lengths throughout make it volumized and defined.
 If you try a long, layered look like this, define any drooping curls with Moroccanoil Curl Defining Cream ($13).